elixirschool/elixirschool/en/lessons/ecto/basics.md

 Here we can see that the `Example.Person` module tells Ecto that this schema relates to the `people` table and that we have two columns: `name` which is a string and `age`, an integer with a default of `0`.

-Let's take a peek at our schema by opening `iex` and creating a new person:
+Let's take a peek at our schema by opening `iex -S mix` and creating a new person:

 ```shell
 iex> %Example.Person{}